 It's easy to underestimate quite what a debt of gratitude we owe the Toyota RAV4.
 Back in 1994, the market for compact SUVs was massively different to the one we have today.
-If you wanted a modestly-sized car of this kind back then, you had to do so with the proviso that it was likely to fall over if it was shown a picture of a corner.
+If you wanted a modestly-sized car of this kind back then, you had to have it with the proviso that it was likely to fall over if it was shown a picture of a corner.
 This was all part of the bargain.
-You saved money on the upfront cost, but shelled out when it disappeared through a hedgerow on its door handles.
+You saved money on the up-front cost, but shelled out when it disappeared through a hedge row on its door handles.
 The RAV4 changed all that.
 It was the first compact SUV that was actually good fun to drive on road.

 But times change.
 The RAV4 has grown ever bigger and more sophisticated in response to market entrants like the Volkswagen Tiguan, the Honda CR-V and the Ford Kuga.
-This fifth generation car is a smarter take on a well-established theme.
-More spacious and more efficient courtesy of hybrid power, it aims to bring the RAV4 back to a prominent position amongst volume brand entrants in the mid-sized SUV marketplace.
+This fifth generation car was a smarter take on a well-established theme and now it's been usefully updated, aiming to bring the RAV4 back to a prominent position amongst volume brand entrants in the mid-sized SUV marketplace.